BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 ## Project Outline:
 The code for each step is in the correspondingly named section of `./Project4_Advance-Lane-Lines.ipynb`.

+PIPELINE of this project is as follows and same has been mentioned in ipynb file:

+* STEP1.
+Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* STEP2.
+Apply the distortion correction to the raw image.
+* STEP3.
+Use color transforms, gradients, etc., to create a thresholded binary image.
+* STEP4.
+Apply a perspective transform to rectify binary image ("birds-eye view").
+* STEP5.
+Detect lane pixels and fit to find lane boundary.
+* STEP6.
+Determine curvature of the lane and vehicle position with respect to center.
+* STEP7.
+Warp the detected lane boundaries back onto the original image.
+* STEP8.
+Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ## I. Camera Calibration

 ### 1. Computing the camera matrix and distortion coefficients